 – Declarative learning is acquiring information that one can speak about.
 The capital of a state is a declarative piece of information, while knowing how to ride a bike is not.
 Episodic memory and semantic memory are a further division of declarative information.

 There are two ways to learn a telephone number: memorise it using your declarative memory, or use it many times to create a habit.
 Habit learning is called procedural memory

 Declarative memory uses your medial temporal lobe and enables you to recall the telephone number at will.
 Procedural memory activates the telephone number only when you are at the telephone, and uses your right-hemisphere’s skill, pattern recognition.

 Research indicates declarative and habit memory compete with each other during distraction.
 When in doubt, the brain chooses habit memory because it is automatic. –

 That is what my brain currently does: It runs on autopilot to deal with tasks at work.
 The burnout does not allow for constructive creativity and forward thinking.
 The lack of love only allows for getting through the day on autopilot.

-There are two sides to Comms – one where big words induce sentiments and impact on feelings and behaviour.
-The other where you synthesise that into a single, easy to digest message.
+There are two sides to Comms.
+One where big words induce sentiments, to impact on feelings and behaviour.
+The other where you synthesise all that into a single easy-to-digest message.
 I’m with the latter.
 That’s my shtick.